How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 - No loss of nighttime visibility

-These films don’t darken your windshield—they’re optically clear and completely legal when installed by a certified professional.
+These films do not darken your windshield.
+They are clear and legal when put on by a certified professional.
 And when paired with clean glass and proper lighting, they dramatically enhance nighttime driving safety.

 7. Address Windshield Wear and Tear